-The above results estimate the value of marker-assisted management and marker-assisted selection when focusing on a single economically relevant trait.
+The above results estimate the value of marker-assisted management and marker-assisted selection when focusing on a single economically-relevant trait.
 However, the ability to manage or select for multiple traits may further increase expected profits and the value of genetic information.
-For example, a feedlot operator could simultaneously manage or select for MBVs characterizing average daily gain and marbling (table 8).
-When each management group is fed for its own optimal number of days-on-feed, expected profits across all sixteen groups increase to \$146.62 per head.16 Therefore, the value of multiple-trait marker-assisted management for average daily gain and marbling MBVs is \$0.47 (\$146.62 - \$146.14) per head.
-The group comprising the fourth quartiles for both traits generates the highest expected profit of \$176.57 per head, resulting in a value of multiple-trait selection for average daily gain and marbling MBVs of \$30.43 (\$176.57 - \$146.14) per head.
+For example, a feedlot operator could simultaneously manage or select for MBVs characterizing average daily gain and marbling (Table 7).
+When each management group is fed for its own optimal number of days-on-feed, expected profits across all 16 groups increase to \$146.62 per head13.
+Therefore, the value of multiple-trait marker-assisted management for average daily gain and marbling MBVs is \$0.47 (\$146.62 - \$146.14) per head.
+The group comprised of the fourth quartiles for both traits generates the highest expected profit of \$176.57 per head, resulting in value of multiple-trait selection for average daily gain and marbling MBVs of \$30.43 (\$176.57 - \$146.14) per head.

-Similar analyses are conducted for each pairwise combination of the seven MBVs to determine the value of genetic information when simultaneously managing or selecting for multiple economically relevant traits (table 9).
+Similar analyses are conducted for each pairwise combination of the seven MBVs to determine the value of genetic information when simultaneously managing or selecting for multiple economically-relevant traits (Table 8).
 Results indicate that the highest value of multiple-trait marker-assisted management is realized when simultaneously managing yield grade and rib-eye area MBVs, \$0.79 (\$146.93 - \$146.14) per head.
-Similar to single-trait management, the economic impacts of
+Similar to single-trait management, the economic impacts of the rib-eye area MBV appear to be more sensitive to days-on-feed than other economically-relevant traits.
+The highest value of multiple-trait markerassisted selection is realized when selecting for MBVs characterizing hot carcass weight and marbling, \$37.56 (\$183.70 - \$146.14) per head.
+Although selecting cattle based on multiple economically-relevant traits increases the expected value of genetic information, this information is generally subadditive14.
+This result is rather intuitive given positive correlation among many of the marker panels.
+Note, the values reported in Table 8 may underestimate the value of genetic information that would be available if the entire profile of genetic information is used.